contanpe/PSCI/Theory Paper.md

 These patterns interact with novelty flux as follows:

-- Injection: Novelty flux enters the plenum at rate τ⁻¹, modulated by ln⁡ɸ (spiral angular velocity, i.e the rate of frequency injection, literal Hz).
+- Injection: Novelty flux enters the plenum at rate τ⁻¹, modulated by ln⁡ɸ (spiral angular velocity, i.e the rate of frequency injection).
 - Processing: κ(n) (recall that it has ɸ^n in it) weights this flux: new experiences amplify via ɸ^n, old ones decay via e^−n/τ.
 - Crystallization: Observation (⟨ψ0∣κ=1) freezes flux into a spatially existing wave, embedding it in memory patterns.